MirYamin123/Car-with-Aruco-Marker-detection/README.md

 # Car-with-Aruco-Marker-detection
 This project demonstrates real-time object detection using ArUco markers with a Flask-based web interface for controlling motors, a robotic arm, and aligning objects.
 The project utilizes a Raspberry Pi with a camera for image capture and processes the feed using Python, OpenCV, and Flask.
-Servo motors, a robotic arm, and DC motors are controlled via an Arduino over serial communication to facilitate movement, alignment with detected markers, and object manipulation using the robotic arm.
+DC motors are controlled via an Arduino over serial communication to facilitate movement, alignment with detected marker.
+Rasberry Pi with PCA Servo controller control the robotic arm to pick and place the objects.

 ## Features: